This example shows how to control the position of a motor using EtherCAT communication.

 EtherCAT Init block and provide the required values for the PCI bus and slot numbers for the network card being used for EtherCAT communication.
-You can obtain these values by using the command
+To get these values, in the Command Window, type

 Using a third-party EtherCAT configurator that you install on a development computer, generate an EtherCAT configuration file

-CopleyMotorPositionConfig.xml.
 This file describes the network to the master.
-Here is an overview of the process for creating the configuration file in the EtherCAT configurator.
 For more information, see the Simulink Real-Time EtherCAT documentation.

 Select the transmit and receive variables to be accessed as signals from the Beckhoff® IO terminals and the Process Data Objects (PDOs) variables to be accessed from the Accelnet™ drive.

-Define at least one cyclic task, select a task execution rate and associate the selected IO and PDO variables to the task.
-You only need to select one variable from each PDO to make every variable in that PDO accessible.
+Define at least one cyclic task, select a task execution rate, and associate the selected IO and PDO variables to the task.
+You only must select one variable from each PDO to make every variable in that PDO accessible.

 Export the configuration file into an XML file.
 Make sure the name of the XML file is different from the name of your Simulink® model.

-Close or disconnect configurator from the EtherCAT network or you may get interference between Simulink Real-Time and configurator.
+Close or disconnect configurator from the EtherCAT network or you could get interference between Simulink Real-Time and configurator.

-Each EtherCAT configuration file is specific to the exact network setup it was created for (i.e. the network discovered in step 1 above in the configuration file creation process).
-The configuration file provided for this example is valid if and only if the EtherCAT network consists of an Accelnet™ drive from Copley Controls and Terminals EK1100, EL3062 and EL4002 from Beckhoff®.
+Each EtherCAT configuration file is specific to the exact network setup for which it was created.
+(For example, the network discovered in step 1 of the configuration file creation process.)
+The configuration file provided for this example is valid if and only if the EtherCAT network consists of an Accelnet™ drive from Copley Controls and terminals EK1100, EL3062, and EL4002 from Beckhoff®.